moberghr/coding-guidelines/README.md

 ### Variable Names

-Use `camelCasing` when naming local variables and method argumetns.
+Use `camelCasing` when naming local variables and method arguments.

 ```C#
 public class Example